IBM/cognos-dancing-dashboard/README.md

  ## 5. Analyze the Dashboard

  The dashboard displays both volatile and non-volatile data.
-Meaning, the static data is being read from the backend database and the real-time data is being read from the IoT device data through REST API's.
-Here we are generating the live data using the Random function.
+Meaning, the static data is being read from the json spec(can also be read from any traditional database but for this pattern we restricted to read from json spec) and the real-time data is being read from the json spec through as random number generator(ideally can be read from IoT device data through REST API's).
+Here we are generating the live(real-time) data using the Random function from jaca script.
 This dashboard is primarily useful for automobile manufacturing unit plant engineer who would want to monitor the devices at real-time.
 For example, if any of these metrics (Pressure/Temperatur/Vibration) go beyound the threshold points, then the plant would take a call to bring devices for maintenance.

 # Sample output